hiejulia/flight-booking/README.md

     + Database : MySQL
 + Account service
 + Booking service
+    + User book the flight and fill needed information for the flight
 + Billing service
+    + User pay for flight ticket

++ Subscription service
+    + Use
 + Route service
     + User search for flight by flight route and flight city
 + Notification service